ThunderStruct/planck-lang/README.md

 ## Planck Interpreter

-The Planck interpreter is built using Flex as the lexer and a custom C++ parser to evaluate expressions and manage symbol tables.
+The Planck interpreter is built purely using C++, and is split into 3 fundamental components: a custom lexer (Flex configuration is also implemented), a parser to evaluate expressions, and a symbol table to manage and track identifiers.

 ### Lexer